choco/TwitterExtras/README.md

 Added features right now:

-- Mute filters
+- Mute filters (Right now you need to restart the client if you want them to be applied to your existing tweets)

 Next on the list:

-- Tweet Marker
+- Tweet Marker (Unfortunately the tweetmarker guys decided to ignore my emails, so without access to their api don't know what I can do :/)

 # Contact